devvspl/xeasy_laravel/README.md

 ## 💡 Getting Started

 Ready to streamline your expense management?
-XEasy Laravel provides everything you need to modernize your expense processes.
+Xeasy Laravel provides everything you need to modernize your expense processes.
 Start with the installation guide above, and you'll be up and running in minutes!

 **Happy coding! 🚀**